FAQ's player development league (pdl)

 What is the Player Development League?

-The Player Development League (PDL) is a division within Arsenal Colorado to give players a more consistent level of competition and coaching within the Recreational program.
-It is viewed as a middle ground between conventional recreational soccer and competitive soccer.
-The League is broken into u9 and u10, ‘Home’ and ‘Travel’.
-Beginning in the Fall of 2017, our PDL program follows the United States Soccer Federation mandates, using the birth year format, instead of a grade based format.
+The Player Development League (PDL) is a division within Arsenal Colorado to give players a more consistent level of competition and coaching under the recreational umbrella.
+It is viewed as a bridge between conventional recreational soccer and competitive soccer.
+The League has two separate tiers: ‘Home’ and ‘Travel’.
+Beginning in the Fall of 2017, our PDL program follows the USSF mandates, using the birth year format instead of a grade based format.

 Who is eligible to apply to play in the PDL?